 In another study, Noah Kagan of AppSumo collaborated with BuzzSumo to analyze the social share counts of 100 million articles.

 The figures revealed that blog posts with a blog post length between 3,000 and 10,000 got the most shares.
 The study recommended an ideal blog post length of 2000+ words if you want your content to become viral.

 There have been several other studies that point towards the fact that long-form articles outshine short-form ones.

-Does this mean an average blog post length of at least 2,000 word guarantees the best results?
+Does this mean an average post length of at least 2,000 words guarantees the best results?